 Glass inserts on your door (door lites) are a common cause of drafty doors.
 Reseal the glazing with silicone sealant and let dry to eliminate drafts.
-You can use the same silicone sealant around the door frame to prevent drafts from around the door frame.
+You can use the same silicone sealant around the door frame to prevent drafts from seeping in around the door frame.

 Fix drafty pet doors

 Make sure the door flap isn’t broken and there is no dirt or debris preventing the flap from closing.
 Check the weather stripping for damage and replace it if necessary.
 Check any magnets to ensure they connect tightly.
 Reinforce flimsy flaps with a fitted plastic curtain, heavy towel or blanket.
 You could also add a second flap for more protection from drafts.

 If you have an external drafty door that you don’t use, you can cover it with plastic to insulate it.
 Just purchase a roll of plastic and some 2 sided tape to quickly measure, cut and stick thick plastic over any door that you don’t use.
 It can be easily removed for quick exits if required.

 RELATED POST: 3 Simple DIY disinfectant sprays that work!

 If there are any gaps in your window assembly, you may feel a cold draft from windows.
 Sealing drafty windows can be quick and easy by locking the windows, installing storm windows, or using plastic sheets, styrofoam or bubble wrap to seal the windows.
 You can also use insulated curtains to block drafts from windows, reseal the windows or replace weather stripping to stop cold air coming through windows.

 Make sure windows are locked

 Sometimes, simply making sure your windows are locked is enough to complete the seal and eliminate drafts from windows.